com-480-data-visualization/DataVision2/README.md

 - [Visual Analysis of Vessel Behaviour Based on Trajectory Data](https://www.mdpi.com/2220-9964/11/4/244) — example of academic AIS behavior/trajectory analysis.

+Our approach is original in its focus on interactive, time-aware, and multi-scale visualization of AIS vessel data, rather than relying on static aggregation commonly seen in prior work.
+Most existing visualizations represent maritime traffic using static heatmaps or aggregated flow maps, which fail to capture the underlying dynamics of vessel movement around ports.
+In contrast, we analyze the temporal evolution of vessel trajectories in selected major ports, allowing users to explore how traffic patterns change over time.

+In particular, we emphasize event- and context-aware dynamics, such as variations in traffic before, during, and after disruptive events (e.g., extreme weather conditions).
+This aligns with the idea of viewing ports as dynamic systems, where vessel activity, route structures, and temporal rhythms jointly define operational behavior.

+To further uncover structural patterns in AIS data, we incorporate trajectory-based visualization techniques, inspired by concepts such as particle flow, path bundling, and trajectory clustering.
+These methods help reveal movement structures and common route patterns, rather than only showing density distributions, making the organization of vessel traffic more interpretable.

+In addition, we design dynamic visualizations that explicitly show vessel movement over time, similar to weather radar animations or traffic simulations.
+This allows users to intuitively observe how ships move, pause, and accumulate around port areas.

+Finally, our visualization integrates multi-scale exploration, enabling users to switch between global traffic patterns and individual vessel trajectories within and across ports.
+This multi-level perspective helps highlight how different ports exhibit distinct movement signatures in terms of route structure, temporal activity, and anchoring or waiting behavior.
+Carefully designed visual encodings and interactions—using position, color, and motion—support clarity and usability while revealing complex patterns in AIS data.

 ## Milestone 2 (17th April, 5pm)

 **10% of the final grade**